Henry Dunant: Forgotten period

-In his continued pursuit and advocacy of his ideas, he further neglected his personal situation and income, falling further in debt and being shunned by his acquaintances.
+In his continued pursuit and advocacy of his ideas, he further neglected his personal situation and income, falling further into debt and being shunned by his acquaintances.
 Despite being appointed an honorary member of the national Red Cross societies of Austria, the Netherlands, Sweden, Prussia and Spain, he was nearly forgotten in the official discourse of the Red Cross Movement, even as it was rapidly expanding to new countries.
 He lived in poverty, moving to various places between 1874 and 1886, including Stuttgart, Rome, Corfu, Basel, and Karlsruhe.
-In Stuttgart he met the Tübingen University student Rudolf Müller with whom he would have a close friendship.
+In Stuttgart, he met the Tübingen University student Rudolf Müller with whom he would have a close friendship.
 In 1881, together with friends from Stuttgart, he went to the small Swiss resort village Heiden for the first time.
 In 1887 while living in London, he began to receive some monthly financial support from some distant family members.
 This enabled him to live a somewhat more secure existence, and he moved to Heiden in July.
-He spent the rest of his life there, and after 30 April 1892 he lived in a hospital and nursing home led by Dr. Hermann Altherr.
+He spent the rest of his life there, and after 30 April 1892, he lived in a hospital and nursing home led by Dr. Hermann Altherr.

 In Heiden, he met the young teacher Wilhelm Sonderegger and his wife Susanna; they encouraged him to record his life experiences.
 Sonderegger's wife founded a branch of the Red Cross in Heiden and in 1890 Dunant became its honorary president.
 With Sonderegger, Dunant hoped to further promote his ideas, including publishing a new edition of his book.
 However, their friendship later was strained by Dunant's unjustified accusations that Sonderegger, with Moynier in Geneva, was somehow conspiring against Dunant.
 Sonderegger died in 1904 at age 42.
 Despite their strained relationship, Dunant was deeply moved by the unexpected death.
 Wilhelm and Susanna Sonderegger's admiration for Dunant, felt by both even after Dunant's allegations, was passed on to their children.
 In 1935, their son René published a compilation of letters from Dunant to his father.